 In China researchers have been investigating the ability of cordyceps to restrain cancer cells.
 But this research has not been verified by the US FDA.

 Some possible traditional uses of Pure Cordyceps Mushroom Extract Powder may include:

 ● May increase cellular oxygen absorption by up to 40%

 ● May support the nervous system during times of depression

 ● Increasing the activity level of superoxide dismutase or SOD

 ● Supporting healthy joints & cartilage

-● High concentrations of polysaccharides which can combat cellular mutation
+● High concentrations of polysaccharides which support healthy immune function

 ● Adrenal support

-● Trigger the development of immunity cells like macrophages, lymphocytes, T helper cells & interleukin
+● May support the development of immunity cells like macrophages, lymphocytes, T helper cells & interleukin

 Suggested Use: Take 1 teaspoon twice daily.
 Sprinkle on entrees, soups, salads or add to smoothies or teas.